 If you’re lucky enough not to suffer from TMJ dysfunction, you may not know much about TMJ — or even what or where it is.
 Your temporomandibular joint (TMJ) is the hinge that connects your jaw bone to your skull on each side of your face.
-Place the end of your finger against your face just over from and below your ear while opening and closing your mouth.
+Place the end of your finger against your face just over and below your ear while opening and closing your mouth.
 You’ll feel your TMJ at work.

 TMJ disorder causes pain and lack of mobility in your TMJ which prevents you from opening your jaw fully and smoothly.
 Pain in your TMJ can extend into your ears, temples, neck and shoulder while causing headaches, earaches, pain, tension and even hearing loss.
 Conservative treatment for TMJ disorder includes wearing a mouthguard to adjust how your upper and lower teeth meet and making alterations to the biting surfaces of your teeth for the same purpose.
 Surgery is an option for relieving serious symptoms that aren’t eased by those conservative approaches.

 What are the surgical options for TMJ?

 Arthrocentesis is the least invasive version of TMJ surgery in Okotoks.
 Fluid is injected into your TMJ to wash out the chemical leftovers associated with inflammation while reducing the pressure that builds up in the joint to cause pain and stiffness.
 Successful arthrocentesis is usually the first surgical option considered and, when successful, can return some people’s range of motion.